 The main things to take into consideration when building your website architecture are:

 - Navigation: Will you include breadcrumb navigation, dynamic navigation, direct navigation, site structure navigation, function navigation, reference navigation, or step navigation?
 Also consider whether you will have multiple navigation systems such as global navigation, local navigation, contextual navigation, supplementary navigation and courtesy navigation.
+In addition, navigation is a must when comes to SEO purposes.

-- Page elements: Commenting, star rating, side bars, search bars, text fields, footers, check boxes, call-to-action buttons, widgets and radio buttons.
+- Page elements: Commenting, star rating, sidebars, search bars, text fields, footers, check boxes, call-to-action buttons, widgets and radio buttons.

 - Information design: The presentation, placement, amount and prioritisation of information.